inscitiv/hubot/README.md

 # Conjur Hubot Changelog

 * Added relay.coffee
-* This is A TEST
 * Added Github integration
-* Testing Hubot commit message
-* Testing it again and again :)
+* Added Basecamp integration
+* Improved Github commits script

 # Hubot
 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.

 This version is designed to be deployed on [Heroku][heroku].